wanhj-git/BandQuant/README.md

 ### 5.3 Auto Calculation

-When reference processing is complete, click the "One-Click Calculate" button:
+The system automatically calculates when data is ready, no manual trigger needed:

 | Calculation Step | Description |
 |------------------|-------------|
 | Reference Normalization | sample_value / ref_gene_value |
 | Treatment Control | normalized_value / control_value |

+Calculation results are updated to the right panel data table and charts in real-time.

 ### 5.4 Data Export
 - After all image processing is complete, data will be processed into three tables: "Signal Intensity", "Reference Normalized", and "Final Results".
 - Click the "Export" button in the upper right corner of the table to export as xlsx format.

 ### 5.5 Reference Alignment
+- In the "Data Integration" panel, expand the "Reference Alignment" collapsible section
 - Select a reference sample, and the system will automatically align the volumes of other samples

 ---

-## 6. Experiment Results (Step 4)
+## 6. Experiment Results

 ### 6.1 Data View Switching

-Support three data views:
+The right panel "Data Table" supports tab switching between three data views:

 | View | Description |
 |------|-------------|